 Listen to the Best of Madonna here.
-With a self-produced biopic seemingly in the works, it simply must include these 20 best Madonna songs.
+With a self-produced biopic seemingly in the works, it simply must include these 20 Madonna songs.

 20: Like A Virgin (1984)

 Forever earning its place among the Madonna’s best songs, this Nile Rogers-produced slab of 80s dance-pop shot Madonna’s career into the stratosphere.
 It had been 24 months since the release of her first single, the club hit Everybody, and the subsequent breakthrough of singles like Lucky Star had built her profile nicely.
 But a frothy, irreverent live performance of this about-to-be-released track at the first MTV Video Awards, in September 1984, is the stuff of legend.
 America – and then the rest of the world – started to take serious notice.
 By Christmas 1984, Madonna was enjoying her first stateside chart-topper, with Madonna-mania just around the corner.
 1985 was going to be her year.